EtchedPixels/EmulatorKit/README.md

 16x50 UART (minimally), 8255 PIO (PPIDE), 4UART (minimally), PropIOv2 (SD and
 console), timer on serial hack but not yet ECB interrupt via serial hack.

+The emulator also supports the RAMF card (not yet tested), a WizNET 5100 at 0x28-0x2B in indirect mode (buggy but works for socket 0 at this point), and a debug port.
+Writing to 0xFD sets the debug value so you can trace pieces of code.

 The jumpers are not emulated.
 K7 is always assumed to be 1-2, K10 1-2 and K11 1-2 giving a 32K/32K split.